grafana/carbon-relay-ng/docs/installation-building.md

 See the installation instructions on those pages for how to enable the repositories for your distribution

 We host packages for Ubuntu 14.04 (trusty), 16.04 (xenial), debian 8, 9, 10 (jessie, stretch and buster/testing), Centos6 and Centos7.

-To see the difference between what's in testing (unreleased code) vs raintank (last release), see the [changelog](https://github.com/graphite-ng/carbon-relay-ng/blob/master/CHANGELOG.md) or look at the git log for the most up to date information.

 ## Windows